vtooooooo/ServiceNow-ITSM-Dashboards-Reports-Workflow-Automation/README.md

 - 📊 Incidents by Category — Bar Chart
 - 🥧 Incidents by Priority — Pie Chart
 - 📊 Incidents by State — Bar Chart
-- 🔴 Overdue Incidents
-- ⏰ Incidents Nearing SLA
-- 🔄 Open Incidents Not Updated
-- 📈 Incidents Created by Priority (Timeline)
-- ⏱️ Mean Time to Resolve by Priority

 ---